Self Driving Cars

 Volvo, which partnered with FedEx in 2018, claims that if the computer-controlled trucks follow each other just one second apart, fuel economy can be improved by 10 percent, leading to significant savings for haulage companies who employ such a system.

-In October 2019, Volvo Group announced that its self-driving efforts would be spun off into a new business, called Volvo Autonomous Solutions.
-This will, the Swedish company says, help it to meet growing demand and offer services "in such segments as mining, ports and transport between logistics centers".
+In October 2019, Volvo Group announced that its self-driving efforts would be spun off into a new business called Volvo Autonomous Solutions.
+The Swedish company says this will help it meet growing demand and offer services "in such segments as mining, ports and transport between logistics centers."

-Volvo is also busy developing the Vera, a prototype truly driverless truck with no cab.
-It is currently being tested towing containers from a logistics center in Gothenburg, Sweden, to a nearby port terminal, at up to 25mph.
+Volvo is also busy developing the Vera, a prototype truly driverless truck without a cab.
+It is currently being tested towing containers from a logistics center in Gothenburg, Sweden, to a nearby port terminal at up to 25mph.

 Ike

-A newcomer to the industry, Ike was founded in 2018 and is headed by Nancy Sun, the former Uber autonomous vehicle engineer who also has Otto and Apple on her CV.
-Based on San Francisco, Ike has received $52m in funding to date and is creating technology to drive trucks autonomously on the highway, with humans responsible for the more complex start and end of each journey.
+A newcomer to the industry, Ike was founded in 2018 and is headed by Nancy Sun, the former Uber autonomous vehicle engineer with Otto and Apple on her CV.
+Based on San Francisco, Ike has received $52m in funding and is creating technology to drive trucks autonomously on the highway, with humans responsible for the more complex start and end of each journey.

-Ike is not yet testing its autonomous technologies on public roads, as its 70 employees are still building a self-driving system to eventually sell to freight companies.
+Ike is not yet testing its autonomous technologies on public roads.
+Its 70 employees are still building a self-driving system that will eventually be sold to freight companies.
 A short-term goal is to offer a system that drives trucks autonomously along the highways of the US Southwest.

 Tesla